Last updated: 07-02-2023

 Sha Wujing (沙悟淨), or “Sandy” for short, is commonly portrayed in modern media wielding a Crescent Moon Spade (Yueya chan, 月牙鏟, a.k.a.
 “Monk’s Spade“), a wooden polearm capped with a sharpened spade on one end and a crescent-shaped blade on the other (fig. 1).
-But did you know that the character never wields such a weapon in the novel?
-Chapter 22 contains a poem that describes his actual weapon and its pedigree.
+But did you know that Sandy never wields this kind of weapon in the novel?
+Chapter 22 contains a poem that describes the actual weapon and its pedigree.
 A section of it reads:

-For years my staff has enjoyed great fame,
+For years my treasure staff has enjoyed great fame,

-Wu Gang cut down from it one huge limb:
+Wu Gang cut down from it one limb.

 Lu Ban then made it, using all his skills.